temporalio/sdk-python/README.md

 The sandbox offers a mechanism to pass through modules from outside the sandbox.
-By default this already includes all standard library modules and Temporal modules. **For performance and behavior reasons, users are encouraged to pass through all third party modules whose calls will be deterministic.** See "Passthrough Modules" below on how to do this.
+By default this already includes all standard library modules and Temporal modules. **For performance and behavior reasons, users are encouraged to pass through all third party modules whose calls will be deterministic.** This includes modules containing the activities to be referenced in workflows.
+See "Passthrough Modules" below on how to do this.

+If you are getting an error like:

+> temporalio.worker.workflow_sandbox._restrictions.RestrictedWorkflowAccessError: Cannot access
+> http.client.IncompleteRead.\_\_mro_entries\_\_ from inside a workflow.
+If this is code from a module not used in a
+> workflow or known to only be used deterministically from a workflow, mark the import as pass through.

+Then you are either using an invalid construct from the workflow, this is a known limitation of the sandbox, or most commonly this is from a module that is safe to pass through (see "Passthrough Modules" section below).

 ##### How the Sandbox Works